 When is the Louvre Museum Open?

 The Louvre is open every day (except Tuesday) from 9 am to 6 pm.
+On Fridays, the Louvre Museum is open until 9.45 pm.

 The Louvre Museum is closed on 1st January, 1st May, and 25 December.